MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/intellicode-faq.md

 ## Q. <a name="whynointellisense"/> I can't see the IntelliCode suggestions in my C# editing experience - what's happening?

-IntelliCode suggestions appear in the standard Visual Studio IntelliSense experience for C#.
-Extensions that override that experience prevent the IntelliCode "starred" suggestions from appearing at the top of the list.
+IntelliCode suggestions appear in the standard Visual Studio IntelliSense UI for C#.
+Extensions that override that UI prevent the IntelliCode "starred" suggestions from appearing at the top of the list.
 You can verify if extensions are causing this behavior by turning them off and then trying IntelliSense again.

 If this doesn't solve the problem for you, please report your issue via the Visual Studio [Report a Problem](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017) feature, and mention IntelliCode in your report.